nikushi/minipack/README.md

 This is a wrapper of [asset_path](https://api.rubyonrails.org/classes/ActionView/Helpers/AssetUrlHelper.html#method-i-asset_path).
 You can set any options of `asset_path`.

-Given entry point name is resolved according to definition of manifest.
+A given entry point name is resolved according to definition of manifest.

 ```ruby
 asset_bundle_path 'calendar.css'